wjzhengsh/blockchain/get_start.md

 * Up to three small peers for each member
 * A crash fault tolerant ordering service
 * Up to 150 channels
-* Up to 10 instantiations of chaincodes
+* Up to 10 instantiations of chaincode per member in Network Monitor

 ## Joining a network